 Examples of funded programs to improve children’s health care quality include CHIPRA demonstration programs that bring a pediatric focus to quality measurement efforts and establish a core set of metrics to track improvement in care in children.
 The Pediatric Quality Measurement Program’s seven Centers of Excellence, established by CHIPRA, focus on developing and implementing pediatric quality measures in mental health, readmissions, coordination of care, and other critical areas for which gaps had been identified.

-Other recently funded programs include the Center for Medicare and Medicaid Innovation’s (CMMI) awards1, which fund several initiatives that focus on measuring the success of care coordination programs for medically complex children.
-Ten hospitals and the Children’s Hospital Association received a CARE Award, which aims to improve the care delivered to the medically complex through the utilization of Quality Improvement (QI) metrics, and patient-generated data to assess performance.
+Other funded programs include the Center for Medicare and Medicaid Innovation’s (CMMI) awards1, which fund several initiatives that focus on measuring the success of care coordination programs for medically complex children.
+Ten hospitals and Children’s Hospital Association received a CARE Award, which aims to improve the care delivered to the medically complex through the utilization of Quality Improvement (QI) metrics, and patient-generated data to assess performance.

 Changing health care environment